Home Compare ALLFG.AS vs VEND.OL

 Allfunds Group vs VEND.OL: Which Stock Looks Stronger in 2026?

-Allfunds holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
-VEND.OL still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Allfunds holds the cleaner structural position, with the lead spread across growth and profitability.
+VEND.OL still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, Allfunds is in better shape — its trend is intact while VEND.OL's trend has broken down.
 That puts structure and market broadly in agreement — Allfunds's lead looks more confirmed than conflicted.

 Trajectory Similarity